 Nationwide Camp Lejeune Lawyer Near Me (725) 900-9000

 We’re Committed to Pursuing the Full Cost of Your Injury-Related Damages

-You have legal options.
-You can file a personal injury case if you personally suffered harm from the contaminated water at Camp Lejeune.
-You could file a wrongful death case on behalf of a decedent who passed away.
+If a loved one passed due to the negligence displayed at Camp Lejeune, you could file a wrongful death case on behalf of a decedent who passed away.
 The goal of either of these actions is to recover compensation for your injury-related losses.

 These losses generally fall into one of two categories:

 Economic damages relate to your out-of-pocket injury-related expenses.
 Examples include:

 - Medical bills: The conditions caused by water contamination are often grave.
 You could be reimbursed for medication, hospitalization, surgery, and any other treatment administered by a healthcare professional.

 - Other out-of-pocket expenses: For example, you could be repaid for the cost of hiring a babysitter to watch your children while you were being treated in the hospital.